The Teton Hybrid: Could This Club Replace Your Driver?

 While the Teton is a good option for higher-handicap golfers who just can’t find the fairway, there is going to be a bit of a sacrifice in total distance.
 We found that:

 - The Teton launches the ball much more effectively than a traditional driver.

 - Those who struggle with carry distance get more air with the Teton Hybrid.

 - Students discovered more consistency from shot to shot with the Teton.

 - The Teton was easier to swing than a driver and more comfortable to use either way.

 - We all got incredible distance off the tee with a standard iron swing or hybrid golf swing.

-In short, I highly recommend this new club for anyone who wants longer and more consistent drives without a ton of practice.
-Those who enjoy the challenge of mastering their driver may not be as intrigued by the Teton.
+The Teton is a good alternative for anyone who wants more consistent drives without a ton of practice.
+Those who enjoy the challenge of mastering their driver and maximizing distance potential may not be as intrigued by the Teton.